Updated on 5/13/2022

 What are the Symptoms of Anhedonia?

-In general, there are two types of anhedonia symptoms: physical symptoms (“physical anhedonia”), and symptoms that relate to your social relationships (“social anhedonia”).
+In general, there are two types of anhedonia symptoms: physical symptoms (“physical anhedonia”), and symptoms that relate to social situations (“social anhedonia”).

-Keep in mind that there are degrees of anhedonia.
-You may be able to experience pleasure in some aspects of life, but not in others.
+Keep in mind that there are degrees of anhedonia severity.
+You may be able to experience pleasure in some aspects of your daily life, but not in others.
 You may also experience degrees of numbness or lack of feeling.

 Physical anhedonia symptoms: